— Researched and written by Dr. Sandip Roy.

 - “It may be noted that those who feel lonely, because they lack close ties in the real world, could benefit from the ready-made support network provided by the Facebook pool.”
 (Bargh & McKenna, 2004)

-Or, did Facebook cause you unhappiness and depression?
-If it did, can you ask Facebook to refund your happiness?
-Do they have a refund offer on happiness discounted by your timeline friends?
+If it did, can you ask Facebook to refund your cheer?
+Will they ever have a refund offer on happiness discounted by your timeline friends?

-Real friends are irreplaceable — we can’t replace them with online friends any times over.
-It’s fine to have 1,000 friends on your social network.
-But just make sure to have at least 2 or 3 real-world authentic friends.
-Facebook, despite all its negative effects, can’t make us desperately lonely or hopelessly unhappy unless we let go of our real-world friends.
+We cannot replace our real friends with our online friends.
+It is okay to have a few thousand friends on your social networks.
+But have at least 2 or 3 real-world authentic friends.
+Despite all its negative effects, Facebook cannot make us desperately lonely or hopelessly unhappy unless we let go of our real-world friends.

-Often we’re too busy interacting with our online friends while sitting right next to our real friends.
-That’s a plight of our times.
-Here’s a video talking about the mobile habits of our times, by Gary Turk, who says, “It’s about making sure you are awake, alive and living life in the moment; instead of living your life through a screen,” Look Up:
+Watch in the video below Gary Turk talking about the mobile habits of our times, who says, “It’s about making sure you are awake, alive and living life in the moment; instead of living your life through a screen.”